US Tariff Exclusion for Chinese Imports: What is the Status?

 Any tariff exemption on the product(s), if granted, would be retroactive and be valid for one year starting from the imposition of the additional duties.

 Compared with China’s own exemption procedures, the US tariff exclusion process additionally involves seeking opinions from other relevant interested parties.

 The USTR also requires a more detailed description of the particular product, including its physical characteristics, function, application, principal use, and any other unique physical features that distinguish it from other products.

-Editor’s Note: This article was originally published on July 2, 2019 and was last updated on March 12, 2020.
+Editor’s Note: This article was originally published on July 2, 2019 and was updated on March 12 and July 22, 2020.
 See here for our article explaining China’s tariff exclusion process.
 Read our ongoing coverage on China’s tariff exemptions on US imports in our articles China Unveils Tariff Exemption Lists for US Imports – Full Lists Included and China’s Tariff Exemptions for US Imports: New Lists Announced in February.

 China Briefing is written and produced by Dezan Shira & Associates.
 The practice assists foreign investors into China and has done so since 1992 through offices in Beijing, Tianjin, Dalian, Qingdao, Shanghai, Hangzhou, Ningbo, Suzhou, Guangzhou, Dongguan, Zhongshan, Shenzhen, and Hong Kong.
 Please contact the firm for assistance in China at firstname.lastname@example.org.

 We also maintain offices assisting foreign investors in Vietnam, Indonesia, Singapore, The Philippines, Malaysia, Thailand, United States, and Italy, in addition to our practices in India and Russia and our trade research facilities along the Belt & Road Initiative.